Understanding of the water, energy, food Nexus as a framework of resource security and sustainable development

 The project

-LENSES aims to contribute to improved water allocation, enhanced food security while preserving ecosystems and aiding climate change adaptation, by supporting the operationalization of the Nexus paradigm (from Nexus Thinking to Nexus Doing) in the Mediterranean region.
+LENSES contributed to improve water allocation, enhanced food security while preserving ecosystems and aiding climate change adaptation, by supporting the operationalisation of the Nexus paradigm (from Nexus Thinking to Nexus Doing) in the Mediterranean region.

-It will do so by a collective learning process, which integrates the concepts of sustainable Nexus management (progressing Sustainable Development Goals, SDGs) with a resilience-oriented approach, leading decision-makers in accepting uncertainty as integral part of management and decision-making.
+It did so by a collective learning process, which integrates the concepts of sustainable Nexus management (progressing Sustainable Development Goals, SDGs) with a resilience-oriented approach, leading decision-makers in accepting uncertainty as integral part of management and decision-making.

-LENSES will be implemented in 6 demonstration pilot sites distributed across the Mediterranean basin, which focus on different conflicting water and land uses, mainly food production through agricultural activities, forest and natural ecosystems conservation and other activities (such as tourism and industrial production).
+LENSES has been implemented in 6 demonstration pilot sites distributed across the Mediterranean basin, which focus on different conflicting water and land uses, mainly food production through agricultural activities, forest and natural ecosystems conservation and other activities (such as tourism and industrial production).

 Our contribution

-Etifor will contribute to the project by providing the methodological and practical foundations for the validation of Nature-based Solutions (NBS) in each pilot area.
-In the specific, it will do so by:
+Etifor contributed to the project by providing the methodological and practical foundations for the validation of Nature-based Solutions (NBS) in each pilot area.
+Specifically it:

-Furthermore, our team will be involved in creating a methodology to identify a set of financing, investment and business models for the identified NBS and assess their economic and governance sustainability on the long term.
-We will then design a business plan to ensure long-term sustainability and take-up of LENSES results for each pilot area.
+Furthermore, our team was involved in creating a methodology to identify a set of financing, investment and business models for the identified NBS and assess their economic and governance sustainability on the long term.
+We designed a business plan to ensure long-term sustainability and take-up of LENSES results for each pilot area.